SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Proposed Method

 To identify the optimal geographic position from the Top-$N$ candidates and suppress visual decoys, we propose the CD-RAPS strategy.
-In large-scale search spaces, global structural repetition often yields deceptively high PnP inliers for completely incorrect poses~\cite{lowry2015visual}.
-To overcome this, CD-RAPS progressively refines candidate poses via physically constrained optimization, evaluates their multi-dimensional reliability, and pinpoints the true location through geographic consensus voting.
+In large-scale search spaces, repetitive global structures may produce deceptively high PnP inlier counts even for incorrect candidate poses~\cite{lowry2015visual}.
+To address this issue, CD-RAPS refines candidate poses through physically constrained optimization, evaluates their multi-dimensional reliability, and selects the final position via geographic consensus voting.

-For a given candidate $k$, building upon the highly dependable 2D-2D correspondence set $\mathcal{S}_{\text{final}}^{(k)}$ preserved by the preceding filtering module, let $(p_q^i, p_{\text{db}}^i) \in \mathcal{S}_{\text{final}}^{(k)}$ denote the $i$-th matched keypoint pair.
-By extracting the elevation prior from a DSM at the satellite 2D location $p_{\text{db}}^i$, we lift it to the 3D geographic coordinate $\mathbf{P}_i$.
-This forms the 2D-3D correspondence set $\mathcal{P} = \{(p_q^i, \mathbf{P}_i)\}$, from which an initial PnP pose is computed~\cite{ye2025exploring}.
-Instead of directly utilizing this initial solution, we formulate a non-linear optimization guided by physical UAV flight priors~\cite{qin2018vins}.
-For notational clarity, we omit the candidate index $k$ in the subsequent single-pose derivation.
+For a given candidate $k$, we start from the reliable 2D-2D correspondence set $\mathcal{S}_{\text{final}}^{(k)}$ produced by the preceding filtering module.
+Let $(p_q^i, p_{\text{db}}^i) \in \mathcal{S}_{\text{final}}^{(k)}$ denote the $i$-th matched keypoint pair.
+By querying the DSM at the satellite 2D location $p_{\text{db}}^i$, we obtain its elevation prior and lift it to the 3D geographic coordinate $\mathbf{P}_i$.
+This yields the 2D-3D correspondence set $\mathcal{P} = \{(p_q^i, \mathbf{P}_i)\}$, from which an initial PnP pose is computed~\cite{ye2025exploring}.
+Rather than directly using this initial solution, we further formulate a non-linear optimization guided by physical UAV flight priors~\cite{qin2018vins}.
+For notational clarity, the candidate index $k$ is omitted in the following single-pose derivation.

-Considering that UAVs in orthographic observation tasks typically employ three-axis stabilized gimbals, the camera's roll angle is physically constrained near zero.
-We incorporate this hardware-induced limitation, alongside the flight telemetry pitch prior, directly into the optimization objective.
-This explicitly prevents the solver from converging to physically impossible configurations, thereby guaranteeing the geometric correctness of the estimated pose.
+Considering that UAVs in nadir-view observation tasks are often equipped with three-axis stabilized gimbals, the camera roll angle is usually constrained around zero.
+We incorporate this hardware-related constraint, together with the telemetry pitch prior, into the optimization objective.
+These physical priors help prevent the solver from compensating erroneous visual matches with unrealistic attitude variations, thereby improving the stability and plausibility of the estimated pose.